Hockey pet peeve: "when a teammate tips a puck in on you, which is exactly how my first collegiate goal against happened. Thanks, Copper."

 - Non-winners can acquire the same desirable good by trading currency for it.

-About Last Week:
+About Last Time:

 This Week's Game:

 Fine print: One entry per user.
-First user to choose a set of scores wins, determined by the timestamp of your entry (for my ease I prefer if you don't post it as a reply to another person's score--if you do it won't help or hurt you).
-Deadline for entries is 24 hours before the start of the game.
-MGoEmployees and Moderators exempt from winning.
+First user to choose a set of scores wins, determined by the timestamp of your entry (make it easy on me and write your score in digits with a hyphen between them.
+Deadline for entries is sometime within 24 hours before the start of the game—whenever I can get online in that time and lock the thread.
+MGoEmployees and Moderators exempt from winning because you can change scores.
 We did not invent the algorithm.
 The algorithm consistently finds Jesus.
-The algorithm killed Jeeves.
 The algorithm is banned in China.
 The algorithm is from Jersey.
-Rutgers is from Jersey.
-Holy shit guys Rutgers is in the Big Ten.
-BIG TENNNNN!
-The algorithm constantly finds Jesus.
+The algorithm is not just a shooter.
+The algorithm always fouls Cody Zeller.
+The algorithm can’t explain why Big Ten officials think it’s their duty to help Bo Ryan.
+The algorithm spent 10 years as the Indiana of basketball, if that makes sense.
 This is not the algorithm.
 This is close.